Woburn Sands: Bus

-The town is served by two bus services: South Beds Dial-a-Ride bus 47 to Tingrith and Leighton Buzzard, and Britannia bus 450 to Central Milton Keynes.
+The town is served by two bus services: South Beds Dial-a-Ride bus 47 to Tingrith and Leighton Buzzard, and Grant Palmer service 134 to Central Milton Keynes in addition to the hourly Arriva LOOP service.

+Milton Keynes City Council also operates an on demand bus service known as "MK Connect", which serves the whole Milton Keynes unitary authority area, including most of Woburn Sands, which predominantly lies under the jurisdiction of said City Council.

+Media

+Local television news programmes are BBC Look East and ITV News Anglia, BBC South Today and ITV News Meridian can also be received.
+Local radio stations are BBC Three Counties Radio on 104.5 FM, Heart East on 103.3 FM, and MKFM, a community based station which broadcast from Milton Keynes.
+The town is served by the local newspaper, Milton Keynes Citizen.

 Governance

 Woburn Sands CP has been part of the Borough (now City) of Milton Keynes since 1974, which has been a unitary authority since 1997.
 This gives Milton Keynes City Council the responsibility for the provision of most local government services.
-Voters registered in the parish are represented on MK City Council, which has (since 2014) been divided into 19 wards each carrying 3 councillors with Woburn Sands CP being part of the Danesborough and Walton ward.At the parish level, Woburn Sands CP has a town council which is based at Ellen Pettit Memorial Hall on the town's high street.
+Voters registered in the parish are represented on Milton Keynes City Council, which has (since 2014) been divided into 19 wards each carrying 3 councillors with Woburn Sands CP being part of the Danesborough and Walton ward.
+At the parish level, Woburn Sands CP has a town council which is based at Ellen Pettit Memorial Hall on the town's high street.

 The remainder of the town (within the CPs of Aspley Guise and Aspley Heath) has formed part of Central Bedfordshire (also a unitary authority) since 2009, and is part of the Aspley and Woburn ward for elections to Central Bedfordshire Council, which provides most local government services for this area.